 - Removal of the offending plaster if any

-- The absolute dietary restriction should be imposed, supplemented by nasogastric suction.
+- The absolute dietary restriction – Nothing by mouth

 - Positioning the patient on the left side or prone relieves some of the effects of gravity in pulling the mesenteric pedicle against the duodenum.
 With the patient prone, tipping the bed to tilt the head down further decreases pressure from the pedicle.

 - If these conservative measures are not sufficient to reverse the process, the treatment of choice is surgery duodenojejunostomy or gastrojejunostomy.